SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 5.1.
 Network Topology

 The network is configured with a single bridge (`vmbr0`) that provides connectivity for all LXC containers and VMs.
-IP addresses, gateways, and DNS settings are all managed declaratively through the `phoenix_hypervisor_config.json` and `phoenix_lxc_configs.json` files.
+IP addresses and gateways are managed declaratively through the `phoenix_hypervisor_config.json` and `phoenix_lxc_configs.json` files.

+DNS resolution is centralized to the Nginx Gateway container (LXC 101), which runs a `dnsmasq` server.
+All other containers and VMs are configured to use `10.0.0.153` as their primary nameserver.
+The hypervisor's own DNS resolver is also automatically configured by the orchestration scripts to point to LXC 101, ensuring that all components in the ecosystem can resolve internal hostnames.

 ### 5.2.
 API Gateway (NGINX)

 LXC container `101` functions as the primary external-facing Nginx reverse proxy and API gateway.
 This container serves as a secure and efficient entry point for all external traffic, routing requests to the internal Traefik proxy.

+#### 5.2.1.
+Nginx JavaScript Module (NJS)

+The Nginx gateway leverages the Nginx JavaScript module (NJS) to enable dynamic, programmable request handling.
+This allows for more sophisticated routing logic and traffic management than is possible with static configuration alone.

+*   **Configuration:** The NJS module is loaded in the main `nginx.conf` file, and the `js_import` directive is used to import custom scripts.
+The `js_content` directive is then used within a `location` block to execute a specific JavaScript function for a given request.
+*   **Use Case:** The primary use case for NJS in this environment is to provide a flexible mechanism for routing and manipulating requests as they enter the system.
+While the current implementation is a simple "Hello World," it provides a powerful foundation for future enhancements, such as dynamic backend selection, custom authentication, and advanced traffic shaping.

 ### 5.3.
 Internal Proxy (Traefik)